Bragging With Class: How to Write the Perfect DJ Bio

 So, to recap, your full bio “package” might contain the following:

+This could be used for various things, such as the tagline on your website or business card… or simply as an “intro line” to your bio.
 Think in terms of keywords, here.
-Twitter has the “short and sweet” thing pretty much cornered, so let’s go with their traditional limit of 140 characters.
-This could be used for various things, such as the tagline on your website or business card… or simply as an “intro line” to your bio.

 Purveyor of deep, infectious dance grooves and a feel-good atmosphere.